Araozu/TO_Games/README.md

 there will only be 1 html file with almost no html code, no CSS files.
 All the drawing process will be done programatically using JavaScript.

 The language itself won't be JavaScript, by the way.
-JavaScript features at most classes, thus is not useful for building an OO program.
+JavaScript has clases, but those are very minimal, lacking features like abstract members, interfaces, etc. thus is not useful for building an OO program.
 Instead, I will use TypeScript (https://www.typescriptlang.org/) which brings OO features to JavaScript.